jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

 - **Cryptovariables(s)**: parameters associated with a particular cryptogrphic algorithm; e.g. block size, key length and number of iterations
 - **Decoding**: the reverse process from encoding, converting the encoded message back to plaintext format
 - **Decryption**: the reverse process from encryption
+- **Elliptic-curve cryptography (ECC)**: a newer mainstream algorithm, is normally 256 bits in length (a 256-bit ECC key is equivalent to a 3072-bit RSA key), making it securer and able to offer stronger anti-attack capabilities
 - **Encoding**: action of changing a message or set of info into another format through the use of code; unlike encryption, encoded info can still be read by anyone with knowledge of the encoding process
 - **Encryption**: process and act of converting the message from plaintext to ciphertext (AKA enciphering)
 - **Frequency analysis**: form of cryptanalysis that uses frequency of occurrence of letters, words or symbols in the plaintext as a way of reducing the search space